Own-Data-Privateer/hoardy-web/tool/README.md

 In short, this sub-command generates static offline website mirrors, producing results similar to those of `wget -mpk`.

-- positional arguments:
-  - `PATH`
-  : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
   - `--dry-run`
   : perform a trial run without actually performing any changes
   - `-q, --quiet`
   : don't log computed updates and don't print end-of-program warnings to stderr
-  - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments
-  - `--boring PATH`
-  : low-priority input `PATH`; boring `PATH`s will be processed after all `PATH`s specified as positional command-line arguments and those given via `--stdin0` and will not be queued as roots even when no `--root-*` options are specified

 - caching:
   - `--max-memory INT`